 First -- a couple of weeks ago I served as a pace leader for a long run in Central Park.
 I had planned to pace for 11 miles, and that worked great.
 I was spot on.
 They needed pace makers for miles 11-16, and though I had originally planned to bail, miles 5-11 felt great, so I figured, ..
 Why not?
 Well, now I know why not.
 I had a...ummm..
 GI issue at mile 11, and missed the gel and food station, so I had zero calories in me.
 Fluids yes, calories no. About mile 14, I turned to my co-pacer and said...I don't feel good.
 As in I REALLY don't feel good.
 Felt nauseous.
 Could hardly run.
 I cracked off the back of the group and walked half a mile or so, then trudged home in a slow mile 16.
 Ugh, not a good ending to an otherwise great day.
 Note to self -- eat calories during long run.

 Last weekend I decided to run 15 miles in a long run.
 By the way the day worked out, I had to go at 2 pm.
 It isn't boiling hot here this summer, so I really didn't pay much attention to the weather.
 Plus I had just bought a fluid belt, so I knew I could carry water with me.
 (More on this later.)
 BAD plan for a run.
 I ran 6 miles over hills and then a flat 10 or so.
 The first 6 hilly miles blew up my legs, and I did Ok on the flat part until about mile 11 or so.
 And then I noticed, Gee, it is kind of hot out here.
 And humid too.
-In fact it was 86 degrees, with 80% humidity, heat index of 91.
+In fact, it was actually 86 degrees, with 80% humidity, heat index of 91.
 And I had not eaten much the couple days before (still on a diet trying to lose weight).
 I was sweating like CRAZY.
 I drank 20 ounces at mile 6.
 Drained 20 ounces from my fluid belt over miles 6-11, refilled at mile 11 (thanks Dunkin Donuts!), drained another 20 ounces on way home in miles 11-16.
 And still felt terrible.
 I am hitting the wall around mile 13 or 14 or so.

 These long runs make me think...no way can I run a marathon in two months.
 Doing a post mortem, I am not so harsh on myself; I can see the heat was really brutal.
 And the fact I basically ate about 2000 calories total in the two days before really did not set me up well to run 16 miles in the heat.
 Thankfully, I had my fuel belt with me.
 Seriously, it was the first time I had run with one ...ever...and it really saved me.
 I was never in real danger or anything, but if I had not been able to consume 40 ounces of water over the last 10 miles, I would have had to abandon the run and found water.
 And it wasn't that cumbersome or jiggly or anything.
 Very good addition to the gear repertoire.